rpuri19/AWS_grocery/README.md

 # 🚀 Project Overview

 This project is part of the Cloud Track in our Masterschool Software Engineering bootcamp.
-Originally developed by our Track Mentor, Alejandro Román, my task was to design and deploy its AWS infrastructure step by step.
+Originally developed by our Track Mentor, Alejandro Román.
+My task was to design and deploy its AWS infrastructure step by step.

 This project showcases a **containerized, cloud-native grocery web application** deployed on **AWS**.
 It emphasizes **DevOps principles**, **Infrastructure as Code (IaC)**, and **scalable, secure architecture** using a range of AWS services.